-The net gains incurred on foreign currency forward-exchange contracts not designated as hedging instruments were \$27 million for the year ended December 31, 2013, respectively, and are recorded in Other (income)/deductions-net.
+The net gains incurred on foreign currency forward-exchange contracts not designated as hedging instruments were \$20 million and \$27 million for the years ended December 31, 2014, and 2013, respectively, and are recorded in Other (income)/deductions-net.
 This amount was substantially offset in Other (income)/deductions-net by the effect of changing exchange rates on the underlying foreign currency exposures.

-11. Inventories
+10. Inventories